 BC mining industry, "As we grow we have to do so in a manner that earns trust and confidence of British Columbians"

-Prior to relocating to Vancouver to lead the MABC team, Ms. Briño was BC’s senior mining bureaucrat, having been appointed Assistant Deputy Minister in the Ministry of Energy and Mines, after many years of experience focusing on mineral policy and in managing regional operations for the Mining Division.
+Karina assumed the role of President and CEO of the MABC in August 2011, bringing with her a wealth of experience in the province’s mining sector.
+Prior to joining MABC, Karina was B.C.’s senior mining advisor, having been appointed Assistant Deputy Minister in the Ministry of Energy and Mines, after many years of experience focusing on mineral policy and in managing regional operations for the Mining Division.

 Over the course of her tenure at MABC, Karina has been appointed to various not-for-profit Boards, including the Britannia Mine Museum, MOSAIC (an organization which provides services to immigrants and refugees) and the University of Calgary’s Latin American Research Centre (LARC).
 Karina is also a former member of the Standards Council of Canada’s Advisory Committee on Social Responsibility, which was established to guide the development of ISO 26000.